Updated: May 25

 If the see-side pleasures aren’t important attributes of a holiday for you, then the Cotswolds is the place.
-Picturesque walks, quaint villages, countless attractions (when they re-open again)… and even one of most well-known inland beaches complete with many water activities.
+Picturesque walks, quaint villages, countless attractions… and even one of the most well-known inland beaches complete with many water activities.

 What is so special about the Cotswolds and why should it be on my Bucket List?

 If we could give you a simple answer, it would be “There is no other place in the world like this”.
 Literally.
 It’s unique!